Maximizing Team Performance

 While commander of our technical rescue team, I developed a term I called “the 60-second democracy.”
 When the team arrived on scene of a rescue scenario, as team leader, I would receive a report from the on-scene incident commander.
 I would brief the team on objectives and the democracy would begin.
 I would ask for ideas on how to mitigate the situation and effect the rescue.
 Once the input was received, the democracy ended.
 I devised the plan and made assignments.

 The 60-second democracy goes something like this: “Team, we have a vehicle about 300 feet over the embankment with one patient severely injured with a paramedic attending.
 Our objective is to get the patient out of the vehicle and back up to roadway and landing zone.
 Please give me your suggestions.”
 As I receive the report, the team is preparing equipment and developing ideas.
 Team suggestions may include, “It’s steep, suggest we use a 4:1 haul system.
-I can use that tree as a directional anchor point and our vehicles so our haul team is on the flat roadway, with that plateau halfway up the slope.”
+We can use that tree as a directional anchor point and our vehicles so our haul team is on the flat roadway, with that plateau half way up the slope.”

 This method helped me make the best decisions by incorporating the suggestions from all the subject matter experts, minimizing role confusion and allowing our team to work simultaneously to accomplish the necessary tasks to fulfill the objective.
 It creates an efficient and effective operation and maximizes success.

-These concepts work operationally and administratively: Draft the best personnel and place them into the best positions; clearly articulate and define roles, expectations and lines of authority; use your team’s expertise to develop the best possible plan; and then be the decisive leader and put the plan into action.
+These concepts work operationally and administratively: Draft the best personnel and place them into the best positions; clearly articulate and define roles, expectations and lines of authority; use your team’s expertise to develop the best possible plan; and then be the decisive leader and put the plan in action.
 With these simple concepts, your nightmares of inefficiency can remain fantasy and your real life full of success.